 - Less reliable- carbon wheels can fail and leave you stranded.

-Pros and Cons of Aluminum Wheels
+Pros of Aluminum Wheels

 - More durable- Aluminum wheels can handle harder impact forces without sustaining damage.